immutable/unreal-immutable-sdk/README.md

 #### Remote Debugging

-To set up Chromium remote debugging, edit project build/launch configurations in your IDE to add the following program command line argument to the appropriate configurations: `cefdebug=9222`
+To set up Chromium remote debugging, edit project build/launch configurations in your IDE to add the following program command-line argument to the appropriate configurations: `cefdebug=9222`

 Next, launch the game and then open a separate Chrome/Chromium browser and navigate to `chrome://inspect` where your app should be listed, sometimes intermittently or after a delay, under the `Remote Target #localhost` section.
 Click `inspect` to launch the remote debugging session.

 ## Release Unreal Immutable SDK Plugin

-1. Release the plugin using github releases.
+1. Release the plugin using GitHub releases.
 See https://github.com/immutable/unreal-immutable-sdk/releases

 ## Release Blui Plugin for UE4